Back to Song Library

 Yes.
 Amazing Grace works especially well for slow expressive practice because the melody gives you time to shape breath, connect longer phrases, and focus on tone instead of rushing through quick technical passages.

-Can I use this Amazing Grace page for church or memorial playing?
+Can I use this Amazing Grace page for recorder or tin whistle practice?

 Yes.
-This melody-first layout is practical for church rehearsal, personal worship practice, or memorial-style playing when you want a clear note-reading page instead of a larger hymn-book setting.
+The melody-first layout keeps the note labels and fingering support close together, which makes it practical for recorder, tin whistle, or ocarina players who want a clear hymn page instead of a larger hymn-book setting.

 How To Use This Page